oracle-samples/oracle-db-examples/sqldeveloper/extension/java/DependencyExample/README.md

 [Set up your environment](../../setup.md), get the required libraries (see above), build the (default) deploy target, and start SQLDeveloper from the command line WITH THE (sqldeveloper/bin/)sqldeveloper -clean OPTION.

 On the first run, only the triggers defined in extension.xml will load.

 ![DependencyExampleAbout diagram](images/DependencyExampleAbout.png)

 In our case, that means the context menu entry only and NOT the dependency viewer tab referenced in the hook section (via DependencyExampleGraphViewer.xml which is in the directory the hook says to load xml from)

 ![DependencyExampleContextMenu diagram](images/DependencyExampleContextMenu.png)

 Which opens the dependency diagram AND causes the rest of the extension hooks to load.
 (The editor tab name is pulled from the 1st selected node but will switch when focus goes to another editor and back.
 TODO: This really should be implemented as it's own dockable, not as an 'editor'.)

 ![DependencyExampleZoomedOut diagram](images/DependencyExampleZoomedOut.png)

+The diagram is scrollable, zoomable, editable, and can be exported to svg (all thanks to the FXDiagram library.)
+Controls:
+* Scroll with mouse wheel
+* Zoom with Ctrl + mouse wheel
+* Select with left click, Ctrl+left click to add to selection, or draw bounding box with mouse
+* Move nodes / selection / diagram by holding down right mouse button & dragging.
+Left button also works for node / selection
-the diagram is scrollable, zoomable, editable, and can be exported to svg (all thanks to the FXDiagram library.)
-Double clicking on a node performs a "DrillLink" to open the SQL Developer editor for that node.
+* Double clicking on a node performs a "DrillLink" to open the SQL Developer editor for that node.
+* Right click brings up context menu.
+Hover over icons to see what is available.
+Note that do / undo refer to changes made to the diagram since opening it.

 ![DependencyExampleZoomedIn diagram](images/DependencyExampleZoomedIn.png)

 Now that it is fully loaded, the viewer definition is active and a dependency graph tab is added to the object viewers.
 (The next time a new one is opened.)

 ![DependencyExampleViewer diagram](images/DependencyExampleViewer.png)